What Are Mortgage Bonds And How Do They Work?

-It may surprise you to learn that the process is not over after you close on a mortgage.
-There’s nothing left for you to do, but in all likelihood, your lender will immediately sell that mortgage in a pool of other mortgages.
+It may surprise you to learn that the home buying process isn’t over after you close on a mortgage.
+There’s nothing left for you to do, but in all likelihood, your lender will immediately sell your mortgage and add it to a pool of other mortgages.

 Mortgage Bond Definition

 Lenders sell a mortgage bond to real estate investors, who receive periodic interest payments on mortgage loans until they’re paid off.
 An investor has a claim on the assets put up as collateral, which would be the houses, and can repossess them in the event of mortgage default.

 Since a group of assets secures mortgage-backed bonds, this offers some protection to the bondholder.
 If a borrower defaults on their mortgage, the bondholder can sell the home and use proceeds from a foreclosure sale to ensure investors get paid.